maxwellCcook/rooftop-mapping/README.md

-# opp-rooftop-mapping
+# Mapping roofing materials from multispectral satellite imagery and a Convolutional Neural Network as a step toward modeling fire behavior in urban landscapes

- Classifying roof material types from PlanetScope SuperDove imagery.
+Classifying roof material types from PlanetScope SuperDove imagery using Convolutional Neural Network classifier (ResNet-18).